-PVC-Recycling in Germany
+PVC recycling in Germany

-Recycling services are also available for packaging, cables, credit cards and mixed PVC waste.
+Recycling offers are also available for packaging, cables, credit cards and mixed PVC waste.
 These and a variety of recycling products are listed in the PVC Recycling Finder.
 With its sustainable take-back and recycling schemes for its end-of-life products, the PVC industry is making a major contribution to resource efficiency and sustainable business.